 The Olympics belong back in Greece.
-Hosting the games in a different country every four years invites chaos, corruption, and redundant infrastructure.
+Hosting the games in a different country every four years invites chaos, corruption, controversy, diplomatic boycotts when held in communist China like the Beijing 2022 Winter Games, and redundant infrastructure.
 The Salzburg Music Festival or the Rose Bowl would not be held in Akron or Burkina Faso.
 Why would you host the Olympics someplace other than the birthplace of the games?
 As the kids say, doing anything else is cultural appropriation.
 (Set aside the fact that Ancient Greece is already responsible for three-quarters of Western civilization.)

 The Olympics were invented in Greece and express Greek ideals about the beauty and grace of strong physical skills.
 These ideals are universally acknowledged, which is why countries from all over the world participate.
 They’d be just as eager to take part if the Olympics stayed put, in Greece.